VMFS Recovery

 screen with vmdk file.
 VMDK header on the preview

-We admit that it would be frustrating to check the integrity of the recovered VMDK files in such HEX view, as well as it’s pointless because the VMDK file is a disk image.
-Thus you can mount the recovered VMDK file by right click and select the “Expert->Mount as Disk” command.
+We admit that it would be frustrating to check the integrity of the recovered VMDK files in such an HEX view, as well and it’s pointless because the VMDK file is a disk image.
+Thus you can mount the recovered VMDK file by right-clicking and selecting the “Expert->Mount as Disk” command.

 screen with Expert->Mount recovered *.VMDK as Disk

-Mount VMDK as Disk, option: adding a snapshots
+Mount VMDK as Disk, option: adding a snapshot

-Now you should check the “Hard Drives” section of the disk list and look for partition from inside VMDK.
+Now you should check the “Hard Drives” section of the disk list and look for partitions from inside VMDK.
 On the sample, there is an EXT partition detected from inside "Ubuntu 64-bit.vmdk".
-Double click on it and open it in Reader mode.
+Double-click on it and open it in Reader mode.

 Recovered VMDK file added to the disk list.
-It's NTFS partition available at
+Its NTFS partition is available in the

 screen with Reader mode selected